 Freshwater supply

-Adequate supplies of fresh water are crucial in our country, for example to safeguard dike stability, nature, and for supplies of drinking water and power.
+Adequate supplies of fresh water are crucial in our country, not least for dike stability, nature, drinking water and electricity.
 Many economic sectors – such as agriculture, shipping and industry – depend on fresh water.
-These sectors account for some 16 per cent of our national economy.
-Adequate supplies of fresh water are also important for public health and the urban living environment, and for tackling land subsidence.
+These sectors play a substantial role in our national economy.
+Adequate supplies of fresh water are also important for public health and the urban living environment, and to tackle land subsidence.

 There is not always enough fresh water to meet demand.
-That became clear during the prolonged droughts in the summers of 2018 and 2019, and in the spring of 2020.
+That became clear during the prolonged droughts in the summers of 2018 and 2019, the spring of 2020, and the summer of 2022.
 The drought led to difficulties in a range of locations.
-There was damage in agricultural and natural areas as a result of salinisation and the lack of fresh water.
-There were problems with water quality in urban and rural areas.
+There was damage in agricultural and natural areas as a result of salinisation and the lack of fresh water, and there were problems with water quality in urban and rural areas.
 Low groundwater levels led to additional land subsidence and damage to foundations.
 There were also difficulties for shipping because of low water levels in the rivers.
-It is expected that dry periods of this kind will be more frequent in the future, as shown by the KNMI’s Climate Signal ’21.
+It is expected that dry periods of this kind will be more frequent in the future, as shown by the climate signals from the Royal Netherlands Meteorological Institute (KNMI).
 The limits of the water system are coming into view.
 Making water and soil leading for spatial planning will ensure that the Netherlands continues to be liveable and climate-robust in the future.

 Click on the link for a video about fresh water.